I tried Hermes Agent's Mixture of Agents (MoA)

 |---|---|---|

-Hermes MoA falls into this third category, and what I personally found most interesting was the transparency that allows users to directly edit the configuration of references and aggregator.
+Hermes MoA falls into this third category, and personally I found the transparency of being able to directly edit the reference and aggregator configuration the most interesting part.

 The official docs describe MoA as follows: